 Growing lemon trees are so beautiful and scented, never mind the fruit.

-I particularly like the Meyer because they go on bearing month after month after month.
-I chose this picture of a lemon tree, not the most dramatic, because you can see the mixed yellow and green fruit.
+I particularly like the Meyer because it goes on bearing for months.
+I chose this picture of a lemon tree, not the most dramatic, because you can see the mixed yellow and green fruit, and often new generations of flowers.

-Update; the Eureka has now died of old age, and in fact is a very sour lemon.
-I'm going to replace it rather with a lime tree.
-Old faithful Meyer is growing right over our french drain from the septic tank, and continues to flourish.
+Update; the Eureka has now died of old age, and in fact was a very sour lemon.
+I am going to replace it rather with a lime tree.
+Old faithful Meyer is growing right over our french drain from the septic tank, and continues to flourish at 40 years.

 Growing lemon trees is such a boon to the family's all round health.

 Google, the source of all knowledge!, tells me that Meyer lemon trees are a Chinese cross between a lemon and a mandarin, hence it is less tart that the Eureka.
 It was brought to the USA by one Frank Meyer in 1908 from China.
 Its bright yellow fruit and sublimely scented flowers makes it a great favourite as a indoor potted plant too.
-Ours is located outside our bedroom window, and the scent in the Spring... heaven.
+Ours is located outside our bedroom window, and the scent in the Spring is heavenly.

 Planting lemon trees is such a plus to your salads and cooking.

-If you want a heavy-bearing fruit tree, then break your back and dig a deep hole.
+If you want a fruit tree that bears heavily, then break your back and dig a deep hole.
 It should be square, not round, so that the roots go outwards and not just down.

-It took me three hours hard labour to dig this hole and fill it again with sticks, compost, subsoil, more compost, lime... replacing the topsoil.
+It took me three hours of hard labour to dig this hole and fill it again with sticks, compost, more humus, lime and finally replacing the topsoil.

 First, dig a big square hole.

 On top of your old half rotten sticks and the first layer of compost replace most of the subsoil.
 In my case it's this orange clay.
 Hard as rock, hence the importance of digging a deep hole to give your Meyer lemon tree a good start.
-Then, provided you have good root stock, you can grow a lemon tree that will provide bountiful fruit for thirty years and more.
+Then, provided you have good root stock, it will provide bountiful fruit for thirty years and more; now 37 and counting.

 Walnuts and pears, you plant for your heirs; lemon trees too.
-At 62, I wonder how many years of lemon juice I'll get to enjoy?
+At 62, I wonder how many years of lemon juice I will get to enjoy?

 Does a lemon a day prolong life?
-We don't know, but they certainly rich any salad; I'm now in my 67th orbit of the sun.
+We do not know, but they certainly rich any salad; I am now in my 67th orbit of the sun.
 I can well imagine that until as recently as three hundred years ago, many still believed the sun circled the Earth.

 Although the German Copernicus is generally given credit for the discovery of the helio centred universe, Ptolemy wrote about it in ancient times.

 Particularly in high rainfall regions the soil is too acid, so a good dusting of agricultural lime is a good idea.
-I can't tell you just how essential, but I believe it's helpful to your growing lemon trees.
+I cannot tell you just how essential, but I believe it is helpful to your growing lemon trees.

-Now the order isn't too important.
-I don't put the lime in contact with the compost, as I fear the earthworms may turn up their toes, so I'll cover the lime with the first layer of topsoil.
+Now the order is not too important.
+I do not put the lime in contact with the compost, as I fear the earthworms may turn up their toes, so I will cover it with the first layer of topsoil.

-The subsoil should have gone deeper in the crater - but there will inevitably some over, which I use to seal the compost pile - and then the topsoil goes back where it belongs.
-At the top!
+The subsoil should have gone deeper in the crater but there will inevitably some over, which I use to seal the compost pile and then the topsoil goes back where it belongs.

 Growing lemon trees need compost.